plokhotnyuk/jsoniter-scala/README.md

   copying
 - do validation of UTF-8 encoding, JSON format and mapped values efficiently (fail fast approach) with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
-- define in _compile-time_ classes that will be instantiated during parsing to minimize a probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing
+- define classes, that will be instantiated during parsing, in _compile-time_ to minimize a probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing

 It targets JDK 8+ without any platform restrictions.